Bhojpur district, India: Administration

-The Bhojpur district is headed by an IAS officer of the rank of District Magistrate (DM).
+The Bhojpur district (headquartered at Arrah) is headed by an IAS officer of the rank of District Magistrate (DM).

-The district has got 1209 villages, 36 police stations and 1 municipality, Arrah, which has now become a Municipal Corporation.
+The district has got 1209 villages under 228 Gram Panchayats, 34 territorial police stations and 1 municipality, Arrah, which has now become a Municipal Corporation.

 Tehsils

 Bhojpur district comprises three tehsils or Sub-divisions, each headed by a Sub-Divisional Magistrate (SDM):